-Western Power has made provision for the high case load forecast in making this selection.
-When considering the load forecasts, although the central case load forecast scenario does represent an order of magnitude load increase for the entire region, this load increase is related to a single new project.
+Western Power has made provision for the high load forecast scenario in making this selection.
+When considering the load forecasts, although the central load forecast scenario does represent an order of magnitude load increase for the entire region, this load increase is related to a single new project.
 As the region is currently subject to substantial interest from several parties, it is reasonable to assume that a higher case than this will result.
-Even considering the high case load forecast scenario, no provision has been made within this for any unforseen new developments in the region.
+Even considering the high load forecast scenario, no provision has been made within this for any unforseen new developments in the region.